Fracton magnetohydrodynamics: Standard higher-rank generalizations of electromagnetism

 may be written $\pd{t}\vdens{I_n} + \pd{i_{n+1}} \curi{I_n, i_{n+1}} = 0$ with a rank $n+1$ current.
 On the other hand, the continuity equation for the electric field is sourced by a nonvanishing current $\tensorEcur$.
 Following the prescription of quasihydrodynamics, the exact conservation of $E$ is broken by introducing a time scale $\tau$

 The time scale, $\tau$, characterizes the decay of the $n$-fold longitudinal component of the electric field (i.e., the electric charge density).
 As explained in detail in Sec.~\ref{subsub:R1MagDiffuse}, this procedure can alternatively be thought of as imposing an Ohm's law relationship between the current and the field that drives it; in this case $\ecuri{I_n} = \sigma_e E^{\,}_{I_n}$ with a scalar conductivity $\sigma_e$, which describes the system's linear response at sufficiently long length and time scales.
+By analogy with the discussion above Eq.~\eqref{eq:rank-2-quasihydro}, this is the most general form of the conductivity permitted by $\SO{3}$ symmetry: any rank-$2n$ $\SO{3}$-invariant tensor is expressible in terms of products of $\kron{ij}$.
+All contributions from $\kron{ij}$ with both $i$ and $j$ contracted with $E_{I_n}$ vanish by virtue of tracelessness of $E_{I_n}$.
+A nonvanishing contribution therefore has $i$ associated with $J$ and $j$ contracted with $E$ (or vice versa), for all terms in the product, giving rise to a contribution $J^{(\text{e})} \supset E_{\pi(I_n)}$, for some permutation $\pi$ of the indices $\{ i_1, \ldots, i_n \}$; since $E_{I_n}$ is totally symmetric, we obtain $J_{I_n}^{\text{(e)}} \propto E^{\,}_{I_n}$.

 At sufficiently long times, when $\tau \pd{t} \ll 1$, we drop the time derivative in~\eqref{eq:RankNQuasiHydro} and substitute the resulting relationship between $E$ and $B$ fields into Faraday's law~\eqref{eq:RNScalarTracelessFaraday}.
 This leads to an equation of motion analogous to~\eqref{eq:RankNEigenSystem}.
 Defining $D = \tau c^2$ in accordance with~\eqref{eq:taudef}